By Amal Shah

 Under the scheme, a maximum of £5 million can be raised each year, reaching up to £12 million in your company’s lifetime.
 These limits are increased for a knowledge intensive company.

-In this article Partner Lynn Lin, Sarah Burns and co-author Charlotte Morgan-Townley will be delving into the EIS requirements and tax related queries.
+In this article Partner Amal Shah, Sarah Burns and co-author Charlotte Morgan-Townley will be delving into the EIS requirements and tax related queries.

 Small and usually privately owned companies are more likely to qualify for the EIS, although they can be listed on AIM.
 There are a number of conditions that should be met for a company to qualify under the EIS.
 In brief, the company can use the scheme if it: